Explorerhpx/Course-Project_Machine-Learning/Project 1/README.md

 ## Introduction
 In this project, students are required to explore some regression methods, which include:

-1.Linear Regression and Nonlinear Bases
+1. Linear Regression and Nonlinear Bases
     *  Adding a Bias Variable
     *  Polynomial Basis